-That he made eight further escapes, this too can’t be confirmed.
-That he killed an informer after being transferred to Royale Island, odd to admit that murder while denying the one that sent him to Guiana in the first place.
-He claimed to have spent several months with Guajira Indians while on the run through Colombia during one unsuccessful escape, which is also unconfirmed except by Charriere’s own account.
+That he made eight further escapes attempts remains confirmed.
+Charriere also claimed to have killed an informer after being transferred to Royale Island.
+It seems odd for him to admit that murder while denying the one that sent him to Guiana in the first place.
+He claimed to have spent several months with Guajira Indians while on the run through Colombia during one unsuccessful escape, also unconfirmed except by Charriere’s own account.
 Charriere also claimed to have saved a young girl’s life by fending off sharks during a swimming break when he was in solitary on St. Joseph Island for an escape attempt.
-A different account states that the incident did indeed happen, but that the inmate who made the save lost both his legs to a shark and died soon afterward.
+A different account states that the incident did indeed happen, but that the inmate who actually made the save lost both his legs to a shark and died soon afterward.

-Neither Charriere nor his supporters can explain that or why, according to Penal Administration records, Charriere’s legendary successful escape through the Guiana jungle was made from St. Laurent where he was assigned at the time.
+Neither Charriere nor his supporters can explain that or why, according to Penal Administration records, Charriere’s legendary successful escape was made from St. Laurent where he was assigned at the time.
 Nor is there any explanation as to why Charriere freely references events in his book such as a convict-turned-executioner’s sadistic murder or the so-called ‘Cannibals Break.’
 During that particular escape a group of escapers became so desperate they cooked and ate one of their group to survive.
 One member of that group (who declined the free buffet) was fellow-inmate Rene Belbenoit, himself a successful escaper and author of the far more reliable ‘Dry Guillotine,’

-The biggest problem of all for Charriere’s devotees, aside from the many inconsistencies and contradictions is Charriere’s book, a book he passed off as a memoir and not as a work of fiction, is the existence until 2007 of one Charles Brunier.
-Charles Brunier was a First World War veteran, armed robber and murderer sent to Guiana before Charriere.
+The biggest problem of all for Charriere’s devotees, aside from the many inconsistencies and contradictions, is Charriere’s book, a book he passed off as a memoir and not as a work of fiction.
+The existence until 2007 of one Charles Brunier again calls Charriere’s word into question.
+Brunier was a First World War veteran, armed robber and murderer sent to Guiana before Charriere.
 According to Brunier, he was ‘Papillon’, not Charriere.
 Brunier openly acused Charriere of lying and stealing the experiences of other inmates while claiming them to be his own.
 Brunier was also an unwilling resident of the colonies until 1940 when he escaped and joined the Free French forces under Charles de Gaulle.